 - Shelves, Pills, Marks – Used to tell your story with data

-- Tableau Data Extract (.TDE) – Stores a highly compressed, performance optimized snapshot of data to serve as a datasource.
+Tableau Data Extract (.TDE) – Stores a highly compressed, performance optimized snapshot of data to serve as a datasource.
 Tableau extracts are now stored in .HYPER file format as of Tableau v 10.5

 Live Connections vs Tableau Data Extracts